seclution/application-diagram/README.md

 repository when building a new WebJar.
 When upgrading, do not commit the libraries located under `src/main/webapp/WEB-INF/lib`.
 They are produced by the draw.io build and should remain outside version control.
 Use `scripts/update-drawio-sources.sh` to refresh the sources when upgrading.
+The files under `drawio_sources/drawio` are kept as a **Git submodule** pointing to the official [`jgraph/drawio`](https://github.com/jgraph/drawio) repository.
-The script clones the official [`jgraph/drawio`](https://github.com/jgraph/drawio) repository by default and removes the JARs automatically.
-A `Refresh draw.io sources` workflow is also provided to run the script and push the changes.
+`scripts/update-drawio-sources.sh` updates this submodule automatically and removes the JARs.
+You can also run `git submodule update --remote` to fetch the latest upstream changes.
+A `Refresh draw.io sources` workflow is provided to run the script and push the updates.
 The current reference snapshot corresponds to tag `v27.1.6` (commit `7114e2037b400fabce0824bfc8f20703eeda5fd4`).
 Update this note whenever the sources are refreshed.